-In the Move Your Way Community® Playbook, you’ll find lots of practical guidance about implementing a local Move Your Way campaign — including tips to help you:
+In the Move Your Way Community® Playbook, you’ll find lots of practical guidance about implementing Move Your Way at the local level — including tips to help you:

 - Connect with local partners and find new ways to collaborate